Meetings and minutes

 The University Executive Board seeks to be open and transparent and make information available to University colleagues.

 University Executive Board minutes

 UEB members are responsible for cascading information from UEB meetings to their own areas and minutes of meetings are available on these web pages, with appropriate provision for closed items.

 The minutes are drafted by the minute secretary and approved by the chair, before being circulated to UEB members as unconfirmed minutes.
-The next business meeting of UEB will receive the minutes and have an opportunity to agree or amend them, before they are shared on these pages.
+UEB will receive the minutes at a subsequent business meeting and have the opportunity to agree and amend them before they are shared on these pages.

 Meeting minutes archive

 How to place an item on the agenda

 Papers should then be emailed to email@example.com as soon as possible and no later than 12 noon on the Wednesday preceding the meeting date.